How Car Insurance Works: Everything You Need to Know Before You Hit the Road

 Car insurance is complex, so it’s important to understand how it works before you purchase a policy.
 After all, if you know how car insurance works and what it covers, you’re more likely to purchase the right coverage and avoid paying for things you don’t need.

-You’ll also reduce the chances of headaches and confusion when the unexpected happens.
 With that in mind, let’s go over the various components of your auto insurance policy and what each one means.

 Premiums: What you pay to have coverage

 Premiums are how insurance companies ensure they can pay claims.
 They’re also how insurers make money.
+Insurers analyze a variety of factors when determining premiums, including your age, vehicle, and driving record.
+Insurers will also consider local risks, like weather patterns and accident rates.

-Auto insurance covers a range of “losses” — things like replacing your vehicle after it’s stolen or other paying for people’s injuries and repairs if you cause a collision.
+Auto insurance covers a range of “losses” — things like replacing your vehicle after it’s stolen or other people’s injuries and repairs if you cause a collision.
 Different types of coverage pay for different types of losses, and you must purchase the proper coverage to get adequate protection.

 Your policy will outline coverages, limits, and rules within your policy documents.
 Be sure to review your documents carefully.